yasirjamah123/week-2---02-Advanced-CSS-Portfolio---yasir-jamah/README.md

 # week-2---02-Advanced-CSS-Portfolio---yasir-jamah

+## User Story
+AS AN employer
+I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 ## description
 This website offers two primary areas that together make for an interesting introduction to my abilities and experiences: